 The key to packing is labeling.
 The goal is to make the unpacking as simple as possible.
 As you go from room to room, make sure each box indicates the room in which its contents will eventually reside.
 This is a good time to make final decisions on all those things you debated getting rid of but decided to wait on.
 If it's not vital or valuable, get rid of it.

 If you're looking for an all around service that will help with decluttering, organizing, moving services and more, visit Janes Addiction.
 They will give you tips and tricks and, if needed, provide the service themselves.

 I know this sounds crazy, but I live to use clothes as packing for dishes, plates, and delicate items.
 So you’re packing your kitchen, right?
 Well, stuff those cups with some socks, wrap them with sweaters, shirts, etc. You have to make sure your box is small or medium sized so it’s not too heavy for the end result).
 I usually try to pick items I know I will need or want...
 So THEN, when you arrive at your new house and unpack your kitchen essentials, you ALSO have some clothing essentials.
 I feel like this works best for a local move, but if you strategize, you could make this work for a long distance move too.

 There are a number of variables that lead you to figuring out whether this is a move you can make on your own or if you should hire professionals to help you out.
-It might be helpful to have a MOVING FOLDER that will include a moving checklist and information to keep track of the various stages of your move.
+It might be helpful to have a MOVING FOLDER or MOVING PLANNER that will include a simple moving checklist and information to keep track of the various stages of your move.

 If you do choose to hire professionals, then you should know what you're getting from your moving company.